Best ETFs for Beginners in Australia: How to Start Investing (2026 Guide)

 The satellite sleeve allows you to tilt toward structural growth themes without abandoning broad diversification.
 The key discipline: the satellite is a tilt, not a gamble.
 If a single thematic ETF position exceeds 10% of your total portfolio, you've moved from a tilt to a concentrated bet.

-Step 5: Understanding the Costs
+Step 5: Understanding the costs

 Every dollar you pay in fees is a dollar not compounding.
 Here are the three costs to understand: